Sheriff Got Your Tongue?: Plot

 Much heads after Robin to save him, asking Marian and her father for help: Marian's father will speak for him in court, but they can't do anything else.
 After Much leaves, Marian receives a visit from Sir Guy of Gisborne, now Lord of Locksley, who states that as Robin is an outlaw he is to be treated as a prisoner of war and will not receive a trial.
 Meanwhile, Little John sees his son again (though he is unaware that it's his father), and hears his wife sing him a lullaby to sleep.
-He then orders the gang to rescue Robin.
-Much comes first to Nottingham Castle, though due to a stray dog he is forced to sleep on a ladder until the rest of the gang arrive.
+Little John then orders both gangs to rescue Robin.
+Much comes first to Nottingham Castle, though due to a stray dog he is forced to sleep on a ladder until the rest of both gangs arrive.

 Marian also stages her own rescue attempt, at first scolding him for leaving to fight in the Holy Land, to which Robin romantically asks what is she really talking about.
-The gang arrive to rescue Robin whilst Marian distracts the guard with the unconscious jailer.
+The gangs arrive to rescue Robin whilst Marian distracts the guard with the unconscious jailer.
 However Robin takes a detour on his escape to see the Sheriff.
-He threatens that if the Sheriff dare touch another person to get to him he will personally kill him — to prove this he fires precise points near him.
+Somehow, Roy got into the castle and disguised himself as a soldier.
+Robin threatens the Sheriff that if he dare touch another person to get to him he will personally kill him — to prove this he fires precise points near him.
 He forces the Sheriff by holding him at arrowpoint to apologise to every peasant by shouting from the window – during this time Robin escapes with the rest of his fellow outlaws.
-After which, Little John’s gang merges with Robin’s gang, with Robin as the altogether leader.
-Before returning to Sherwood Forest, Robin takes the gang around the village leaving parcels and money for their loved ones.
+Robin takes both gangs around the village leaving parcels and money for their loved ones.
+In Sherwood Forest, Little John’s gang merges with Robin’s gang, with Robin as the altogether leader.
+Little John pretends to eat raw rabbit, and Much takes it seriously, which causes the outlaws to all laugh at Much.